alancleary/alancleary.github.io/index.md

 Santa Fe, NM, 87505
 E-mail: acleary (at) ncgr.org

-Applied Algorithms Laboratory
-Gianforte School of Computing
-Montana State University
-Bozeman, MT, 59717
-E-mail: alan.cleary (at) msu.montana.edu

 ### Research<a name="research"></a>

 Generally, I am interested in algorithms for hard, practical problems, though my main focus is on Computational Biology.
-Recently I have been working on methods for visually exploring and mining data from genomic databases and developing algorithms for pan/population genomcics.
+Recently I have been working on methods for visually exploring and mining data from genomic databases and developing algorithms for pan/population genomcics, with an eye towards parallelism and high performance computing.

 ##### 2018